Mr David Benn1

 1CSIRO, Adelaide, Australia

-All software requires verification and validation of some kind.
-Determining the appropriate approach to verification is crucial to the fitness, reliability and ongoing maintenance of scientific software.
+All software requires verification and validation.
+Determining the appropriate approach to verification is crucial to the fitness, reliability and ongoing maintenance of research software.
 Organising a set of resources, training materials, and shared experience can only be of benefit to a community of software development practitioners and their beneficiaries.

 David is a member of CSIRO IM&T’s Scientific Computing Research Software Engineering team, working with scientists to enhance and accelerate research through software development and high performance computing.